BEGR-401. Applied Engineering Analysis

 Virology provides an introduction to the biology of viruses and virus-like agents.
 A consideration of viruses in terms of their molecular architecture and genome organization is followed by a survey of strategies employed for reproductive success of viruses, focused on the traditional 'stages' of attachment, entry, transcription, translation, genome replication, assembly and release.
 The course provides an overview of the major groups in the Baltimore classification, and introduces topics in host interaction and control.
 (Cross-listed with BIO-329)

-An introduction to the ways computers are used to make sense of biological information, especially the data generated by genome projects.
-Topics covered include databases and data mining, pair-wise and multiple sequence alignment, molecular phylogeny, finding genes in raw DNA sequences, predicting protein and RNA secondary and tertiary structures, generating and analyzing microarray data, generating and analyzing high-throughput sequencing data, DNA fingerprinting, rational drug design and metabolic simulation.
-(Cross-listed with BIO-330)
+An introduction to the ways computers are used to make sense of biological information, especially the data generated by the human genome project.
+Topics covered include databases and data mining, pair-wise and multiple sequence alignment, molecular phylogeny, finding genes in raw DNA sequences, predicting protein and RNA secondary and tertiary structures, generating and analyzing microarray data, DNA finger-printing, rational drug design, metabolic simulation and artificial intelligence.
+Offered online every fall semester, with one assignment due each week.

 Mechatronics is a multidiscipline technical area defined as the synergistic integration of mechanical engineering with electronic and intelligent computer control in the design and manufacture of industrial products and processes.
 This course covers topics such as actuators and drive systems, sensors, programmable controllers, microcontroller programming and interfacing, and automation systems integration.
 (Cross-listed with ME-451)